Global Education Fund

 Why Is It Important to Support Education for Women?

-In 2006, the Ugandan government and the Lord’s Resistance Army (LRA) reached a Cessation of Hostilities agreement that mostly ended a bloody civil war that ravaged Uganda for decades.
+In 2006, the Ugandan government and the Lord’s Resistance Army (LRA) reached a Cessation of Hostilities agreement that mostly ended a bloody civil war that had ravaged Uganda for decades.
 Known as Africa’s longest war, the violence led to thousands of deaths, tens of thousands of children abducted and made into child soldiers or sex slaves, and millions displaced from their homes.
-Uganda is working to sustain its newfound stability and looking toward the future.
+Uganda is still working to sustain its newfound stability and looking toward the future.
 Despite recent gains, more than 37% of the population in Uganda still lives below the national poverty line, and life expectancy for women is only 52.4 years.
 Education is a critical tool to enable citizens of Uganda to build a better tomorrow for themselves and their children.

 Why Makerere University?

 Ms. JD chose to work with Makerere University through its Gender Mainstreaming Directive to provide this opportunity to women from low income backgrounds.
 For every two law scholars the Global Education Fund Sponsors the Carnegie Corporation matches the grant and sponsors six additional scholars.
 That is huge!!!

 Learn more about the Global Education Fund and hear from our International Scholars: